darktable-org/dtdocs/content/lighttable/lighttable-modes/culling.md

 : By default, zooming and panning are synchronized between all visible images.
 If you want to zoom or pan only a specific image, add the `Shift` modifier to the above actions.

 navigate
-: Use the mouse wheel or arrow keys (←/→) to scroll through your collection
+: Use the mouse wheel or arrow keys (←/→) to scroll through your collection.

 # modes

 There are two different ways to define how many images are shown at the same time: “fixed” and “dynamic”.
-Switch between these methods while in culling mode by pressing the key `<`.
+Switch between these methods while in culling mode by pressing the `<` key.

 fixed mode
 : The number of images displayed is always the same, independent of the selection length.
 This number can be set with a slider on the bottom panel.